Profit and Loss: Concept, Formulas,Solved examples and Worksheets Profit and Loss: Concept, Formulas,Solved examples and Worksheets

 Profit and Loss: Concept, Formulas,Solved examples and Worksheets

-you might go to market to purchase your stationary or any other items, Sometimes what happens is the vendor sells you the item at a price higher than its maximum retail price , and you end up paying an extra amount of x.if you are facing a loss so the vendor must be getting profit.These are the simple terms what we commonly use while purchasing and selling something.
+you might go to market to purchase your stationary or any other items, Sometimes what happens is the vendor sells you the item at a price higher than its maximum retail price , and you end up paying an extra amount for it .if you are facing a loss so the vendor must be getting profit.These are the simple terms what we commonly use while purchasing and selling something.
 By means of this article you will be building a strong foundation in Profit & Loss as well as you will be solving complex problems in a matter of minutes.
 Let's get started

 What is Profit and Loss